 It’s Actually Just a Big Mess

-Whether we want to admit it or not, she’s right.
-From the baskets and bins (that don’t always go together) to the multiple wall hangings and bright, mismatched colors, sometimes the vision and the execution of our boho style don’t quite connect.
+From the baskets and bins (that don’t always go together) to the multiple wall hangings and bright, mismatched colors, sometimes the vision and the execution of the style don’t quite connect.

 “Boho design can be done tastefully,” Braidwood continues, “But right now there’s a lot of bad boho out there.”

-Let’s be honest, while boho chic can be beautiful, there’s an element of disorder that just can’t be ignored.
-And especially when it comes to our homes, spaces that are intended to be comforting, having a style that feels cluttered and disorganized is definitely not ideal for some.
+Let’s be honest, while boho style can be beautiful, there’s an element of disorder that just can’t be ignored.
+And especially when it comes to our homes, spaces that are intended to be comforting, having a style that feels cluttered and disorganized is not ideal for some.

 02 of 04